Azure/azure-powershell/src/VMware/VMware.Autorest/docs/New-AzVMwarePSCredentialExecutionParameterObject.md

 ```

 ## DESCRIPTION
-Create a in-memory object for PSCredentialExecutionParameter
+Create an in-memory object for PSCredentialExecutionParameter.

 ## EXAMPLES